Deferral

 The deferral process allows you to postpone an assessment to the next appropriate assessment opportunity

 You are required to sit all assessments in the academic year in which you received tuition.
-If you are absent from an exam or fail to submit an assessment you will receive a mark of zero (i.e a fail) for that course, which will count as an attempt.
+If you are absent from an exam or fail to submit an assessment you will receive a mark of zero (i.e. Fail).
+This will count as an attempt and could have serious consequences for your ability to progress or even be awarded a degree.

-However, under certain circumstances you might be allowed to postpone one or more assessments to the next appropriate assessment opportunity.
-This is called deferral.
+However, under certain circumstances you might be allowed to defer (postpone) submitting one or more assessments to the next appropriate assessment period.
+Please review the Student Guidance on Deferrals for additional information and support.

 What is a deferral?